surjeet-web/email-phone-extractor-extension/README.md

 A powerful Chrome extension that extracts email addresses and phone numbers from any webpage with advanced features including auto-scrolling, pagination support, local storage, and one-click export.

+**Note: This repository also includes a Python-based bot version (Lead Hunter Pro) for large-scale automated extraction.
+See the Python Bot section below.**

 ## Features

 - **Advanced Extraction**: Finds emails and phone numbers with improved accuracy